nwtime/ntpwww/content/en/archives/4.2.8-series/ntpd.md

 <code>ntpd [ -46aAbdDgLmnNqx ] [ -c _conffile_ ] [ -f _driftfile_ ] [ -i _jaildir_ ] [ -I _InterfaceOrAddress_ ] [ -k _keyfile_ ] [ -l _logfile_ ] [ -p _pidfile_ ] [ -P _priority_ ] [ -r _broadcastdelay_ ] [ -s _statsdir_ ] [ -t _key_ ] [ -u _user_[:_group_] ] [ -U _interface_update_interval_ ] [ -v _variable_ ] [ -V _variable_ ]</code>

 * * *

 #### Description

 The <code>ntpd</code> program is an operating system daemon that synchronizes the system clock to remote NTP time servers or local reference clocks.
-It is a complete implementation of NTP version 4 defined by RFC-5905, but also retains compatible with version 3 defined by RFC-1305 and versions 1 and 2, defined by RFC-1059 and RFC-1119, respectively.
+It is a complete implementation of NTP version 4 defined by [RFC 5905](/reflib/rfc/rfc5905.txt), but also retains compatible with version 3 defined by [RFC 1305](/reflib/rfc/rfc1305/rfc1305b.pdf) and versions 1 and 2, defined by [RFC 1059](/reflib/rfc/rfc1059.txt) and [RFC 1119](/reflib/rfc/rfc1119/rfc1119b.pdf), respectively.
 The program can operate in any of several modes, including client/server, symmetric and broadcast modes, and with both symmetric-key and public key-cryptography

 The <code>ntpd</code> program ordinarily requires a configuration file described on this page.
 It contains configuration commands described on the pages listed above.
 However a client can discover remote servers and configure them automatically.
 This makes it possible to deploy a fleet of workstations without specifying configuration details specific to the local environment.
-Further details are on the
+Further details are on the [Automatic Server Discovery](/archives/4.2.8-series/discover) page.

 The <code>ntpd</code> program normally operates continuously while adjusting the system time and frequency, but in some cases this might not be practical.
 With the <code>-q</code> option <code>ntpd</code> operates as in continuous mode, but exits just after setting the clock for the first time.
 Most applications will probably want to specify the <code>iburst</code> option with the <code>server</code> command.
 With this option a volley of messages is exchanged to groom the data and set the clock in about ten seconds.
 If nothing is heard after a few minutes, the daemon times out and exits without setting the clock.